 These are valid hobbies and interests, but they don’t emphasise your abilities.
 It’s better to write about fewer interests more fully.
 Remember to ask yourself what abilities or attributes your interests are highlighting to the recruiter.

 You could write about your netball interest like this:

 ‘I have always enjoyed netball and have been part of my local netball team for three years.
 Training once a week and participating in matches has allowed my teamwork and communication skills to develop.
 I have also been team captain for the past six months.
 I communicate with the team to arrange practice sessions as well as with other teams to arrange matches, allowing my leadership skills to flourish.’

 The secret to a good CV is to provide sufficient detail to show that you have the capabilities to do the job and be a good apprentice, but not so much that they know everything about you.
-‘Highlight key achievements on your CV, but don’t write an essay,’ says David.
+‘Highlight key achievements on your CV, but don’t write an essay,’ says a recruiter at Tesco.
 ‘Leave the recruiter wanting to find out more.’

 For more advice take a look at our main advice article on writing CVs.
 It includes a CV template.

 One recruiter at Tesco says: ‘It may sound like basic advice, but I’d urge all candidates to proofread their CVs and ensure that there are no grammatical or spelling errors.’
 Don’t rely on your computer’s spell check – ask a family member or friend to check your CV for errors.
 Some common mistakes to look out for include spelling the name of the organisation you are applying to incorrectly, misusing apostrophes and accidentally using the wrong word (eg putting ‘manger’ when you mean ‘manager’).

 Check your tenses too; if you are still employed in the position, use the present tense.
 If you have left the job, use the past tense.
 Make sure your tenses are consistent within each section of your CV.